 Relevant supplemental professional experiences as demonstrated on the job

 This category accounts for 10% of the CLDF.
-Employee received a total of zero (0) points.
-He has not provided any documentation to supplement additional points being awarded.
+Employee received a total of zero (0) points and has not provided any credible documentation to supplement additional points being awarded here.

 Length of service